Ensembl/ensembl-hive/docs/running_pipelines/monitoring.rst

 -  The red solid arrows with T-heads are "analysis control rules".
 They block the pointed-at Analysis until all the jobs of the pointing Analysis are done.
--  Light-blue shadows behind some analyses stand for "semaphore rules".
+-  Light-blue shadows behind some analyses stand for :ref:`"semaphore rules" <semaphores-detail>`.
    Together with red and green dashed lines they represent our main job control mechanism that will be described elsewhere.